Calcium carbonate: Health and diet

 Calcium carbonate is used in the production of calcium oxide as well as toothpaste and has seen a resurgence as a food preservative and color retainer, when used in or with products such as organic apples.

 Calcium carbonate is used therapeutically as phosphate binder in patients on maintenance haemodialysis.
 It is the most common form of phosphate binder prescribed, particularly in non-dialysis chronic kidney disease.
 Calcium carbonate is the most commonly used phosphate binder, but clinicians are increasingly prescribing the more expensive, non-calcium-based phosphate binders, particularly sevelamer.

 Excess calcium from supplements, fortified food, and high-calcium diets can cause milk-alkali syndrome, which has serious toxicity and can be fatal.
 In 1915, Bertram Sippy introduced the "Sippy regimen" of hourly ingestion of milk and cream, and the gradual addition of eggs and cooked cereal, for 10 days, combined with alkaline powders, which provided symptomatic relief for peptic ulcer disease.
 Over the next several decades, the Sippy regimen resulted in kidney failure, alkalosis, and hypercalcaemia, mostly in men with peptic ulcer disease.
 These adverse effects were reversed when the regimen stopped, but it was fatal in some patients with protracted vomiting.
 Milk-alkali syndrome declined in men after effective treatments for peptic ulcer disease arose.
 Since the 1990s it has been most frequently reported in women taking calcium supplements above the recommended range of 1.2 to 1.5 grams daily, for prevention and treatment of osteoporosis, and is exacerbated by dehydration.
 Calcium has been added to over-the-counter products, which contributes to inadvertent excessive intake.
 Excessive calcium intake can lead to hypercalcemia, complications of which include vomiting, abdominal pain and altered mental status.

 As a food additive it is designated E170, and it has an INS number of 170.
 Used as an acidity regulator, anticaking agent, stabilizer or color it is approved for usage in the EU, US and Australia and New Zealand.
 It is "added by law to all UK milled bread flour except wholemeal".
 It is used in some soy milk and almond milk products as a source of dietary calcium; at least one study suggests that calcium carbonate might be as bioavailable as the calcium in cow's milk.
 Calcium carbonate is also used as a firming agent in many canned and bottled vegetable products.

 Several calcium supplement formulations have been documented to contain the chemical element lead, posing a public health concern.
 Lead is commonly found in natural sources of calcium.

 Agriculture and aquaculture

-Agricultural lime, powdered chalk or limestone, is used as a cheap method for neutralising acidic soil, making it suitable for planting, also used in aquaculture industry for pH regulation of pond soil before initiating culture.
+Agricultural lime, powdered chalk or limestone, is used as a cheap method of neutralising acidic soil, making it suitable for planting, also used in aquaculture industry for pH regulation of pond soil before initiating culture.
+There is interest in understanding whether or not it can affect pesticide adsorption and desorption in calcareous soil.